 Other helpful functions¶

 Bind keystrokes to longname on BaseSheet and unbind more-specific bindings of keystrokes.

 Bind keystrokes to longname on the cls sheet type.

 - visidata.BaseSheet.execCommand(self, cmd, vdglobals=None, keystrokes=None)¶

-Update the VisiData globals dict with items from g, which is a mapping of names to functions.
+Update the VisiData globals dict with items from args and kwargs, which are mappings of names to functions.
 Importers can call

 addGlobals(globals())to have their globals accessible to execstrings.

 Rules for command longnames¶

 3 words max, 2 words if possible.
 A longname should be short and fit on a keymap.